The Categories Customization Guide

 For maps with multi-select categories, if the user select more than one category, the view will be automatically set to autofit.

-Show or hide category in the legend and filters
+Show or hide a category in the map home legend

 For each category, you can select between 2 modes: